Startup Business Ideas for Students

 Are you proficient in a specific subject or do you have a unique skill?
 If yes, you can help other students by starting your own tutoring business.
 Any subject in which you excel — like math, English, or science — can provide a potential tutoring opportunity.

 Tutoring businesses can charge by the session or the hour.
 You can easily market this type of business within your school, at the public library, or in community centers.
-In addition, communicating with other people on campus can help you grow your business because your classmates or younger students may need a helping hand with their academics.
+Best of all, this startup idea has virtually no startup costs.

 2. App Development